Lay3rLabs/cw-middleware/README.md

 * `task contracts:build-all`: build all the different kinds of contracts
 * `task contracts:build-service-handler`: build just the service handler for the current kind
 * `task contracts:build-service-manager`: build just the service handler for the current kind
-* `task contracts:build-mock-trigger`: build just the mock trigger (this is re-used for all kinds of tests)
+* `task contracts:build-trigger-simple`: build just the mock trigger (this is re-used for all kinds of tests)

 #### Components